malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** Format (フォーマット) it well
 ** Cite your sources (出典を引用します) in "APA style" (アメリカ心理学会論文作成)

-# Contents
-* This project will take WEEKS.
-* Follow your syllabus for Homework 1, 2, 3, etc
-* Don't read ahead too far!
-I need to explain some things for each homework.

-If you have problems understanding, translate this page, then ask

-# Project Homework  1 - Introduction
+# Project Unit 1 - Introduction
 * You __do not have to submit anything__ for Homework 1.
 * Just think, read, listen and __take notes__
 * Email me if you have questions.

-## Homework 1A: think and understand
+### 1A: Think and Understand
-### We buy/use a lot of different products every day
+* We buy/use a lot of different products every day
-* food every day
+** food every day
-* clothes every month
+** clothes every month
-* electronics (e.g. phone) every few years
+** electronics (e.g. phone) every few years

-### However, this can be bad for:
+* However, this can be bad for:
-* the people/places where they are collected
+** the people/places where they are collected
-* the people/places where they are produced
+** the people/places where they are produced
-* the people/places where they are recycled
+** the people/places where they are recycled

-### Think about these questions:
-Click the links _only if you do not understand the question_
-* You don't need to read the article - just enough to understand
-* They are difficult, so translation is OK

-How often is the answer "I don't know"?
+* For example, how often is the answer "I don't know"?
-* Were your clothes made by children? https://www.unicef.org/csr/garments.html
-* Was your phone made in a safe factory? https://en.wikipedia.org/wiki/Foxconn_suicides
-* Do the eggs you eat come from a happy chicken? https://www.google.com/search?client=safari&rls=en&q=free++range++chicken&ie=UTF-8&oe=UTF-8
+** Were your clothes made by children? https://www.unicef.org/csr/garments.html ** Was your phone made in a safe factory? https://en.wikipedia.org/wiki/Foxconn_suicides ** Do the eggs you eat come from a happy chicken? https://www.google.com/search?client=safari&rls=en&q=free++range++chicken&ie=UTF-8&oe=UTF-8
-* Were your cosmetics tested on animals?  https://en.wikipedia.org/wiki/Testing_cosmetics_on_animals
-* Is there palm oil in your toothpaste? https://en.wikipedia.org/wiki/Social_and_environmental_impact_of_palm_oil
-* Will your phone be recycled properly?: https://www.smithsonianmag.com/science-nature/burning-truth-behind-e-waste-dump-africa-180957597/
+** Were your cosmetics tested on animals?  https://en.wikipedia.org/wiki/Testing_cosmetics_on_animals ** Is there palm oil in your toothpaste? https://en.wikipedia.org/wiki/Social_and_environmental_impact_of_palm_oil ** Will your phone be recycled properly?: https://www.smithsonianmag.com/science-nature/burning-truth-behind-e-waste-dump-africa-180957597/

-## Homework 1B:  Watch this 11 min video
+### 1B:  Watch this 11 min video
 Take notes.
 It's difficult, so if you don't understand:
 * Turn on English subtitles (字幕)